Skip to content

 + Conditioning (VTA) 0.0667 0.0672 0.0659

-Key Findings: - Cold-Start RL yields only a 1.6% average improvement but generates the data essential for subsequent stages. - Rejection sampling + SFT followed by RL achieves a 20.3% improvement, validating the effectiveness of the multi-stage pipeline. - Conditioning the backbone model further reduces error, demonstrating the complementary benefit of combining external reasoning with internal pattern modeling. - Qwen-2.5-7B performs best as the reasoning model, but with conditioning training the 3B model achieves comparable performance.
+Key Findings: - Cold-Start RL only yields a 1.6% (average) gain but provides the foundation for subsequent data. - Applying RL after Rejection Sampling + SFT results in a 20.3% gain, validating the multi-stage pipeline. - Conditioning the backbone model further reduces error, suggesting "external reasoning + internal patterns" are complementary. - Qwen-2.5-7B performs best as a reasoning model, though the 3B model achieves near-parity after conditional training.

-25 financial industry experts from JPMorgan, UBS, Evercore, Allianz, and other institutions conducted blind evaluations (1–5 scale) of reasoning chains from VTA, GPT-4.1 mini, and DeepSeek-R1:
+25 financial experts (from JPMorgan, UBS, Evercore, Allianz, etc.) performed blind evaluations of reasoning chains from VTA, GPT-4o mini, and DeepSeek-R1 on a 1-5 scale:

-• Depth, Accuracy, Relevance: VTA leads significantly, reflecting its effective use of technical indicators and reasoning capacity.
+• Depth, Accuracy, Relevance: VTA leads significantly, reflecting its proficiency in technical indicators and reasoning.

 Model Returns Volatility Max Drawdown Sharpe Ratio